 CODAPAR shall consist of six members, each serving a three year term, and shall report to Council through the Board of Directors.
 At least one member of CODAPAR shall be an early career psychologist.
 Two new members of CODAPAR will be appointed annually.
 Nominations will be solicited from divisions, with each division invited to submit a nominee for CODAPAR.
 Eligible nominees are APA members who are or have been divisional officers, board members or have had significant governance experience within or across divisions.
 Upon receipt of division nominations, CODAPAR will submit to the Board of Directors a listing of nominees along with its recommendation for achieving balance in representation of the broad interests of divisions as designated in defined slates.
 An additional goal shall be to achieve diversity among CODAPAR members by striving to obtain gender balance and at least one member from underrepresented groups.
 The Board of Directors will appoint two new members annually from the slates submitted by CODAPAR.

 90-7.
 Committee on Early Career Psychologists

-The Committee shall consist of seven Members of the Association within seven years of the receipt of the doctorate representing Education, Practice, Public Interest and Science focuses and experience in Division and State/Provincial/Territorial Association Early Career Psychologist programs, and Governance and Membership Outreach.
+The Committee shall consist of seven Members of the Association within ten years of the receipt of the doctorate representing Education, Practice, Public Interest and Science focuses and experience in Division and State/Provincial/Territorial Association Early Career Psychologist programs, and Governance and Membership Outreach.
 Committee members will be appointed by the Board of Directors for staggered terms of three years.
 The Committee shall report to the Board of Directors.